How much does a Switchblade® cost?

 Unleaded or premium automotive gasoline will be used.
 The Switchblade will not burn leaded aviation fuel, which is still used by most aircraft.
 This makes it more environmentally friendly and is part of what qualifies it as a Green vehicle.
 Additionally, auto gas is considerably less costly than aviation gas.
 In a Switchblade, you will have the convenience of fueling your vehicle at any gas station, as opposed to only being able to fuel at the airport.

 How do you steer the Switchblade?
-(Are the controls different for driving and flying?)

 How does the engine shift from driving mode to flying mode?